1932 3¢ Discus Thrower

 This stamp was issued in honor of the 1932 Summer Olympic Games.
 It covered the international letter rate and was used by athletes from other countries.
 The design is based on a classic Greek sculpture called Discobolus.

-A total of 1,408 athletes competed in 116 events.
+Because of the Depression, many countries couldn’t afford to send athletes to the games, but a total of 37 countries did participate.
+A total of 1,332 athletes competed in 117 events.
 The United States dominated the events and won a total of 103 medals.
 Italy placed second with 36, followed by Finland with 25 medals.

 The Games were notable for a number of “firsts.”
 An Olympic Village was erected for the first time to accommodate athletes participating in the 1932 Summer Olympic Games.
-U.S. President didn’t attend the Games, becoming the first sitting head of government to not appear at an Olympics hosted in that country.
+The US President didn’t attend the Games, becoming the first sitting head of government to not appear at an Olympics hosted in their country.
 And it was the first time a victory podium was used.

 Interestingly, the 1932 Summer Games were the only time Japan won a gold medal in the equestrian show jumping individual event.
 Takeichi Nishi – now known to history as Baron Nishi – was the gold medalist with his horse Uranus.
 Nishi died in 1945 as an officer defending the island of Iwo Jima and is the main character in the Clint Eastwood film, Letters from Iwo Jima.